nidhimenon23/hackathon-minions/README.md

 Installation
 ------------

-Choose from the following options to install Chargeee iOS SDK.
+Choose from the following options to install Ushur iOS SDK.

 ### Github